 Popular things to sell on Facebook Marketplace include things like apparel, furniture, electronics, and shoes.
 But more niche collectibles like baseball cards can also sell fast, especially if you live in a larger city.

-You can also find excellent groups with buyers and sellers for pretty much any niche or hobby.
+For example, you can find excellent groups with buyers and sellers for pretty much any niche or hobby.
 And there are plenty of Facebook groups with baseball fans where you can sell your cards.

 These groups require more work on your end since it’s all peer-to-peer, so you’re not dealing with a business or card shop.